 In our calculations we also combine results obtained with zero diquark source $\lambda$ at high temperatures ($L_t < 14$) and with $a\lambda = 5 \cdot 10^{-4}$ at low temperatures ($L_t \geq 14$).
 In Fig.~\ref{fig:JVJA_vs_lambda} we demonstrate that for these two values of $\lambda$ the CSE transport coefficients $\sigma_\mathrm{CSE}\lr{k}$ are practically indistinguishable.

-We see from Fig.~\ref{fig:cse_correlators} that for most values of temperature and chemical potential the momentum-dependent CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k}$ is very close to the corresponding free-fermion result for all momenta.
+We see from Fig.~\ref{fig:cse_correlators} that for most values of temperature and chemical potential the momentum-dependent CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k}$ is very close to the corresponding free quark result.
 An explicit calculation of $\sigma_\mathrm{CSE}\lr{k}$ for free quarks at finite temperature in the continuum is sketched in Appendix~\ref{apdx:cse_free_continuum}.
-The results of this continuum calculation are shown in all plots of Fig.~\ref{fig:cse_correlators} as black solid lines.
-We note that $\sigma_\mathrm{CSE}\lr{k}$ only becomes noticeably smaller than the free quark result at low temperatures and small values of chemical potential, less than half the pion mass (see e.g.\ the plot for $L_t=20$ and $a\mu=0.05$ corresponding to $\mu = 0.32 \; m_\pi $ in Fig.~\ref{fig:cse_correlators}).
-In this regime the $SU(2)$ gauge theory is expected to be qualitatively similar to real QCD, thus the observed suppression of the CSE in the confined and chirally broken phase is also likely to happen in low-temperature, low-density QCD.
+The results of this continuum calculation are shown in all plots of Fig.~\ref{fig:cse_correlators} as solid black lines.

+The gauge theory result for $\sigma_\mathrm{CSE}\lr{k}$ only becomes noticeably smaller than the free quark result at small values of the chemical potential $a \mu \lesssim 0.10$ and low temperatures $L_t \gtrsim 16$ (see e.g. the plot for $L_t=20$ and $a\mu=0.05$ corresponding to $\mu = 0.32 \; m_\pi $ in Fig.~\ref{fig:cse_correlators}).
+In this regime $SU(2)$ gauge theory is expected to be qualitatively similar to real QCD, thus the observed suppression of the CSE in the confined and chirally broken phase is also likely to happen in low-temperature, low-density QCD.